 - California Department of Tax and Fee Administration (CDTFA) public agency charged with tax administration and fee collection in the State of California.
 This agency collects sales tax on behalf of the Authority. - capital appropriations expenditures related to specific capital construction projects identified in the Expenditure Plan. - Capital Improvement Program (CIP) voter-approved capital projects funded by Measure A resources.
-Sales tax proceeds are set aside for debt service costs and pay-as-you-go capital expenditure funding.
+Sales tax proceeds are set aside for debt service costs and pay-go capital expenditure funding.
 Measure A establishes the rate as 20.75% of the net sales tax proceeds.
-Also funded with SCTMFP fees. - Capitol Valley Regional Service Authority for Freeways and Expressways (CVR-SAFE) - funded by an annual \$1 charge on eligible vehicle registrations in the County. - Annual Financial Report financial statements comprising the Authority's financial report that complies with the accounting requirements promulgated by the Governmental Accounting Standards Board (GASB). - Sacramento County Pooled Investment Fund pool of local agency funds managed by the Sacramento County Department of Finance.
+Also funded with SCTMFP fees. - Capitol Valley Regional Service Authority for Freeways and Expressways (CVR-SAFE) - funded by an annual \$1 charge on eligible vehicle registrations in the County. - Annual Comprehensive Financial Report financial statements comprising the Authority's financial report that complies with the accounting requirements promulgated by the Governmental Accounting Standards Board (GASB). - Sacramento County Pooled Investment Fund pool of local agency funds managed by the Sacramento County Department of Finance.

-- debt issue issuance of bonds to finance capital projects throughout the County. - debt limit policy setting specific limits of acceptable ranges of each type of debt based on legal, public policy, and financial reasons. - debt service costs of paying the principal, interest, and ancillary fees on borrowed money according to a predetermined payment schedule.
+- debt issuance issuance of bonds to finance capital projects throughout the County. - debt limit policy setting specific limits of acceptable ranges of each type of debt based on legal, public policy, and financial reasons. - debt service costs of paying the principal, interest, and ancillary fees on borrowed money according to a predetermined payment schedule. - draft budget presented initially during May, prior to being brought to the Board for adoption in June.